Donor-advised funds: What are they and why are they growing?

 1. High-income taxpayers are subject to a limit on overall itemized deductions.

 This is often called the Pease limitation, and it applies to people with AGI over a certain amount.
 The IRS adjusts the AGI threshold annually for inflation.
-For 2017, the limit begins to apply for single taxpayers with AGI over $261,500 ($313,800 for married filing jointly).
+For 2017, the Pease limit was applicable and began to apply for single taxpayers with AGI over $261,500 ($313,800 for married filing jointly).

 2. Taxpayers can deduct only a certain percentage of their AGI for charitable donations.